-An antique military compass, encased in a brass ‘pocket-watch’ like case with a loop for attaching to a chain or cord.
+An antique compass, from WWI or before, in a brass ‘pocket-watch’ like case with a loop.

-This fascinating piece has wear commensurate with its age and use: there are knocks and little indentations, and the inside of the compass is worn in the south west corner.
-Was someone desperately trying to get somewhere?
+This great piece has wear commensurate with its age and use.
+There are small knocks and little indentations, and the inside of the compass itself is quite worn in the south west corner.

-This curious compass measures just 3.5cm in diameter and 5.5cm including the loop.
-The actual compass inside can be taken out.
-A wonderful little historic piece with more than a hint of mystery.
+This curious compass measures approx. 3.5cm in diameter and 5.5cm including the loop.